 Making bow strings from plant fibers

-The manufacture of bow strings from plant materials is a skill that has been practiced by Bushmen for a relatively short period.
-Around the year 1900, they learned from neighboring Bantu-speaking tribes how to use Sansevieria fibers to create bow strings.
-Before this, they relied solely on animal skin stripes and sinews for this purpose.
-Nowadays, after approximately 120 years, the use of hemp has completely replaced the use of animal products in the production of bow strings.
+The manufacture of bow strings from plant materials is a skill that Bushmen have practiced for a relatively short period.
+Around 1900, they learned from neighboring Bantu-speaking tribes how to use Sansevieria fibers to create bow strings.
+Before this, they relied solely on animal skin stripes and sinews.
+Nowadays, after approximately 120 years, hemp has completely replaced animal products in the production of bow strings.

-Which Sanseviera species are used to produce bowstrings by bushmen?
+Which Sanseviera species are used by bushmen to produce bowstrings?

-Depending on their location and availability, one of the following three Sansevieria species is preferably used by bushmen to make bow strings: Sansevieria cylindrica, Sansevieria hyacinthoides, or Sansevieria trifasciata.
+Depending on their location and availability, bushmen prefer to use one of the following three Sansevieria species to make bow strings: Sansevieria cylindrica, Sansevieria hyacinthoides, or Sansevieria trifasciata.

 Sansevieria cylindrica, as its name implies, has round and cylindrical leaves.
-Although it is native to Angola, it has spread far beyond its original range.
+Although native to Angola, it has spread far beyond its original range.
 Other species with similar round leaves, such as S. pearsonii, are also used for string-making.
-Producing strings from this species is not easy as the thick, round leaves are often tough and must be flattened before use.
+Producing strings from this species is difficult as the thick, round leaves are often rigid and must be flattened before use.

 The next species, S. hyacinthoides is the most common Sansevieria species found in the bushveld.
 It has thin, flat, and relatively short leaves that are tough, thin, and leathery.
-These leaves often have brown or dry voids that interrupt long stretches of fibers.
+These leaves often have brown or dry voids interrupting long stretches of fibers.

-S. trifasciata, on the other hand, is a versatile species that has long, narrow, and relatively soft leaves that are easy to work with.
-They are often used as ornamental plants in suburban gardens and are preferably harvested by bushmen for demonstrations.
-However, it is difficult to find them in the wild as Kudu and Eland like to browse them due to their high water content.
+S. trifasciata, on the other hand, is a versatile species with long, narrow, and relatively soft leaves that are easy to work with.
+It is often used as an ornamental plant in suburban gardens and is preferably harvested by bushmen for demonstrations.
+However, due to its high water content, it is difficult to find it in the wild, as Kudu and Eland like to browse it.

-These, Sansevieria plants are known by various names in English, such as Snake plant, Mother-in-law’s tongue, Piles root, or Bowstring hemp.
-In Afrikaans, they are called Skoonma-se-tong, Ambeiwortel, or Haasoor, while bushmen (San/Khoisan) refer to them as Kai or Ghaiwortel.
+These Sansevieria plants are known by various English names, such as snake plant, mother-in-law’s tongue, piles root, or bowstring hemp.
+In Afrikaans, they are called Skoonma-se-tong, Ambeiwortel, or Haasoor, while bushmen (Khoi-san) refer to them as Kai or Ghaiwortel.

 Harvesting the Leaves

 Ideal leaves for producing strings should be long, fleshy, and free from any voids.
-It is challenging to find such leaves in nature, but when they are found, they should offer a good output of long fibers.
-Leathery leaves are not an issue, as they still provide good fibers, but working with them is more strenuous.
+Finding such leaves in nature is challenging, but they should offer a sound output of long fibers when they are found.
+Leathery leaves are not an issue; they still provide suitable fibers, but working with them is more strenuous.
 Once suitable leaves are located, they should be cut low to the ground but above the white stem that connects them to the rhizome.
 After harvesting, the leaves can be stored for a long time in a dry, shady place without deteriorating.
 The cut area on the base will shrink around the fibers and seal against water evaporation from inside the leaf.
 In this article here on this website, we already described the general inner structure of Sanseviera leaves and their common uses.

 Exposing the leaf fibers